mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 ## Open API

+This section is especially relevant when you want to invoke the generator programmatically.
+Sometimes text generation can be enough, and you don't need to invoke the generator.
+Make sure to first set the flag *Java* in the language properties of a language and the *Compile in MPS* flag in a solution if the compilation doesn't start.

 !!! question "How can you preview the generated text programmatically?"

     Use the MPS action [TextPreviewModel](http://127.0.0.1:63320/node?ref=r%3Acfccec82-df72-4483-9807-88776b4673ab%28jetbrains.mps.ide.make.actions%29%2F8610665572788515769) or call the methods in [TextGeneratorEngine](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.text%28MPS.Core%2F%29%2F%7ETextGeneratorEngine) if you want to use the text generator, for example, `#!java TextGeneratorEngine.generateText(node)`